MetabolomicsAustralia-Bioinformatics/metabio/README.md

 # pip3 install relevant python libraries
 pip3 install -r requirements.txt

-# Check django version, and to confirm that django was pip-installed
+# Check django version, to confirm that django was pip-installed
 django-admin --version
 ```

 ### Server Setup

+Django is currently connected to a `mysql` backend database, with user `root`, and password `root`.
+These can be changed by changing the relevant parameters in `settings.py` (starting line 96).

 ```
-# Install mysql client
+# Install mysql client if it's not already installed.
+Different OS's may have different clients.
 # For latest versions of debian/ubuntu (as of 2018), may need:
 sudo apt-get install libmysqlclient-dev sudo apt-get install default-libmysqlclient-dev # ubuntu/debian 2018